31337root/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # 2-print_alphabet.py - Program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 # 3-print_alphabt.py - Program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 # 4-print_hexa.py - Program that prints all numbers from 0 to 98 in decimal and in hexadecimal.
+# 5-print_comb2.py - Program that prints numbers from 0 to 99.
+# 6-print_comb3.py - program that prints all possible different combinations of two digits.